 Not many Canadians manage to go through life without debt.
-Whether it’s consumer debt, a student loan, your six-figure mortgage, or unpaid taxes — debt can be a worrisome problem.
+Whether it’s consumer debt, a student loan, your six-figure mortgage, or unpaid taxes — debt can be a worrisome problem, especially after you pass away.

 Sometimes these debts accumulate over time, and sometimes they don’t.
 Still, regardless of how significant the debt is, you can’t help but wonder about what will happen to that financial liability after the indebted person dies.